Seven steps to write your perfect online dating message

 Anyone who’s ever dated online has had that moment – the blinking cursor, the empty text box, the racing heart, and the brain so temporarily empty, it has tumbleweed running through it.
 But…relax.
 Make yourself a soothing cup of tea, and we’ll talk about how to do it right.

-This is basic, but sometimes daters forget that the first thing a match will do when they receive an interesting email is click on the profile of the person who sent it.
+This is basic, but sometimes daters forget that the first thing a match will do when they receive an interesting message is click on the profile of the person who sent it.
 If your profile is half-finished, or Arctic in its brevity, or doesn’t include photos, most likely you won’t receive a reply.
 For more advice, check out our top tips for writing your online dating profile.
 Once that’s done, the next step is to…

-2. Create an intriguing subject line
+2. Create an intriguing opening line

 3. Use their name

 Research has shown that people warm towards hearing their own name in conversation.
-Use that scientific discovery to your own advantage, by starting your email with a “Hello [Username]” and not a non-specific “Hi.”
+Use that scientific discovery to your own advantage, by starting your message with a “Hello [Username]” and not a non-specific “Hi.”
 If you want to create a feeling of warmth, shorten their name, use its initials, or create a nickname based on one of their interests.
 Make it sweet and fun.

 4. Talk about them